homecentr/kubernetes/notes.md

 ================================================
 Argo CD deployment from here
 ================================================
-+ Metallb
-    * TODO: Split CRDs
-+ Cert-manager
-    * TODO: Split CRDs
-- Storage classes
 + Ingress (traefik, CRD) - will this be needed if we have pomerium ???
 * Pomerium (CRD)
-    * TODO: Split CRDs
-    - TODO: HA storage - Postgres/Redis
+    - TODO: HA storage - Postgres !!!
     - TODO: Switch to app created by terraform
 - Homepage (use as a test case for Pomerium etc.)
     - Live + Ready checks
     - Config map
-- Storage
 - Prometheus stack (many CRDs)
 - Node monitoring
 - Grafana configuration